couchbase/kv_engine/docs/range_scans/range_scan_create.md

 * A start and an end must be defined.
 * The create will fail if `"start"` and `"excl_start"` are defined.
 * The create will fail if `"end"` and `"excl_end"` are defined.
+* The size of the start/end key (before base64 encoding) must not exceed 250 (this is the maximum key length for all documents).

 ### For a random-sample